noerjeffries/START-HERE/HOW-TO-SETUP.md

 ### How to install Hypothes.is/WorldBrain on your local machine:

- 1. Go to the [Hypothes.is documentation](https://h.readthedocs.org/en/latest/hacking/install.html) and follow the installation instructions.
+ 1. Go to the [Hypothes.is documentation](https://h.readthedocs.org/en/latest/hacking/install.html) and follow the installation instructions
+ 2. **IMPORTANT:** There is an error in the process, solvable with https://github.com/hypothesis/h/issues/3182.
  2. Add any open questions or improvement suggestions of the installation process to [the bug tracker in this repo](https://github.com/WorldBrain/START-HERE/issues).
  3. Let's hack! :)